Government Affairs Committee

 Annual Legislative Day

-Every Spring the GAC coordinates and hosts a Legislative Day in Topeka.
-On this day, KPhA members take over the halls at the Kansas Statehouse to discuss issues that the Legislature will consider during the Legislative Session that are of importance to pharmacy.
+Every year, the GAC coordinates and hosts a Legislative Day in Topeka at which KPhA members take over the halls at the Kansas Statehouse to discuss issues that the Legislature will consider during the Legislative Session that are of importance to pharmacy.

-During our time at the Kansas Statehouse we meet with the Governor, Legislators, and Staff to build, maintain and grow these important relationships.
+During our time at the capitol, we meet with the Governor, Legislators and Staff to build, maintain and grow these important relationships.

 To see pictures from our 2017 and 2016 Legisltive Day, CLICK HERE!